Skip to content

 Attack Surface Discovery: Without Visibility, Security Is Just Guesswork

 Understanding and managing your organization’s internet-facing assets is crucial to minimizing cybersecurity risk.
-Discovering and inventorying every asset—including the ones your team may not be aware of—allows security teams to quickly identify vulnerabilities and remediate critical exposures before attackers can exploit them.
+Attack Surface Discovery takes inventory of every asset—including the ones your team may not be aware of— and allows security teams to quickly identify vulnerabilities and remediate critical exposures before attackers can exploit them.
 A new CISA-sponsored report from the Cyentia Institute finds that exploited, public-facing applications are the number one initial access vector for ransomware.
 The findings underscore the need for comprehensive, real-time attack surface visibility.

 Maintaining an accurate asset inventory of internet-facing assets is challenging, especially with accelerated digital transformation and cloud migration strategies.
 As assets proliferate across on-premises, cloud, and distributed environments, they introduce significant risks.
 Attackers thrive on the unknown, exploiting vulnerabilities in assets that organizations may not even realize they have.
 Without full visibility, security teams are left in the dark, unable to mount a proper defense.
 The reality is simple: without visibility, security is just guesswork.